 The cropping pattern in India is mostly determined by the average rainfall, temperature, climate, technology, and the type of soil used for agriculture.
-The different patterns of cropping are practiced in order to obtain the maximum yield.
+The different patterns of cropping are practised to obtain the maximum yield.

 The major cropping pattern types include the following:

-Growing one agricultural species at a time in agricultural land is the meaning of monocropping.
-Monocropping can reduce the fertility of the soil and destroy the structure of the soil.
+1. Monocropping: Growing one agricultural species at a time in agricultural land is the meaning of monocropping.
+Monocropping can reduce the fertility of the soil and destroy its structure of the soil.
 Chemical fertilizers are required to upgrade production.
 This practice allows the spread of pests and diseases.
 Monocropping and monoculture convey the same meaning.

 The crop yield increases.

 More than one sort of crop is often harvested at an equivalent time.

 3. Intercropping: Intercropping is the practice of growing quite one crop on an equivalent field at an equivalent time during a definite row pattern.
 After one row of the most crop, three rows of intercrops are often grown.
 This increases productivity per unit area.

 Row Intercropping: When the crops are arranged in alternate rows it is called row intercropping.
 It helps in the maximum utilization of the available land space and the suppression of weeds during the early stages of the main crop.